Home » Criminal Defense » Penal Code 1203.2 PC – Probation Violations in California

 Felony probation (formal probation) generally lasts for 2 years, however, depending on the nature of the crime, it can last up to 5 years and involves strict monitoring by a probation officer.
 Felony probation can last longer and varies depending on the severity of the offense.

-Formal probation conditions vary depending on the severity of the crime, but common requirements include, but are not limited to:
+Formal probation conditions vary depending on the severity of the crime, but common probation rules include, but are not limited to:

 Regular meetings with a probation officer